How to Add a User to Sudoers in Ubuntu [Step-by-Step]

 sudo adduser cherry

-Next, you will be prompted for the user’s password and later asked to confirm it.
+Next, you will be prompted for the user's password, then asked to confirm it.

 You will then be required to provide additional information such as the user's login name, room number, work phone, etc. These are optional fields and you can fill or leave them blank.
 To skip the entries, just press ENTER.